fatehMohamed14/mui-awesome-table/README.md

 - Respect of **Open/Closed principles** with a full extensibility
     1. Add of pagination on demand
     2. Add of row actions on demand
-    3. Add of collapse feature to show more details on demand
+    3. Add collapse feature to show more details on demand
     4. Smart cells building by passing a render method.
 Example: *use a chip component for a specific cell*
 - Support of  **Sorting**, **Pagination**, **Collapsible Table**
 - Generic component that allows to pass your data type into your component making it reusable, strongly typed and clean.
 For instance if you wanna use it for TODO list, here is the clean way